Cania Gorge National Park – The Overhang and Big Foot

 Cania Gorge National Park is easily accessible by a conventional bitumen Cania Road that starts 12 km north of Monto (82 km south of Biloela).

-There is no camping allowed in the park, but you can stay in one of the two caravan parks (check below).
+There is no camping allowed in the park, but you can stay in one of the two caravan parks (we provide mor information about accommodation bellow).

 For daily visitors, you can park your car at the Three Moon picnic area to access the walks or drive to the Cania Lake picnic area to enjoy the beautiful views.